Woman accused of murdering children in Colorado appears in UK court

 Singler, 35, and her 11-year-old daughter are said to have been treated for injuries at the scene in the 5300 block of Palomino Ranch Point before being taken to hospital.

-Despite initially co-operating with the investigation, on December 23 Singler reportedly disappeared and on December 26 a warrant was issued for her arrest on murder charges.
+Despite initially co-operating with the investigation, Singler reportedly disappeared on December 23 and a warrant was issued for her arrest on December 26 on murder charges.

 Colorado Springs Police Department’s violent offender fugitive task force worked to locate Singler.

-She was arrested by the National Crime Agency’s (NCA) national extradition unit in Kensington, west London, on December 30 and appeared at Westminster Magistrates’ Court on Monday January 1 facing extradition to the United States.
+She was arrested by the National Crime Agency’s national extradition unit in Kensington, west London, on December 30 and appeared at Westminster Magistrates’ Court on Monday facing extradition to the United States.

 She has been charged with two counts of first degree murder, one count of attempted murder, three counts of child abuse and one count of assault.